Wurzelfäule

 Cold temperatures & humidity

-• At low temperatures, the plant grows more slowly and requires less water – excess moisture cannot evaporate quickly enough.
+• At low temperatures, the plant grows more slowly and needs less water – excess moisture cannot evaporate quickly enough.

-• Very high humidity in combination with wet substrate further promotes rot.
+• Very high humidity combined with wet substrate further promotes rot.

-Root rot begins in secret, as the initial damage occurs in the roots.
-But there are clear signs that indicate a problem:
+Root rot begins in secret, as the first damage appears on the roots.
+However, there are clear signs that indicate a problem:

 Visible signs on the plant: